adamwasiak/blacksmith-art/README.md

 -My Work and Contact pages had the most optimal responsiveness to all device sizes.
 During testing an observation was made that the image contact of My Work page can be restyled into column for smaller devices in order to enhance user experience.
 This observation was included in the future features section above.

 -Testing for responsiveness was completed in Chrome Dev Tool and whilst in the tool the responsiveness of all 3 pages was successfully tested, actual testing on Ipad Mini device highlighted a potential bug.
-On Ipad Mini header image seems to be missing.
+On Ipad Mini header image of the homepage seems to be missing.
 Testing on mobile device (Samsung A21s) highlighted a bug related to homepage, where the users could not click on the nav bar menu links due to overlapping header image.
 This bug was fixed prior to final project submission.

 Responsiveness testing highlighted additional work required to improve the user experience in terms of website’s overall responsiveness, more specifically homepage.